 So, you’re engaged.
 Or perhaps someone very close to you has just got engaged, and wedding preparations have slowly but surely begun to take over everyone’s lives.
-Whether you’re wedding is going to be big or small, in the autumn/winter or summer/spring, the dress is that one feature which must be tackled head-on.
+Whether your wedding is going to be big or small, in the autumn/winter or summer/spring, the dress is that one feature which must be tackled head-on.

 For decades, the wedding dress has been the star of the show.
 Its design kept secret until the last possible minute, before wowing everyone and outshining even the groom!
 However, it’s 2019 (at time of writing), and you might need a maternity wedding dress with plenty of room for junior, or you might have two main dresses to consider in a same-sex wedding, not to mention the maid of honour, bridesmaids and flower girls.
 You’ve spent hours sifting through magazines, browsing dress shops with a never-ending champagne flute, and scrolling through Pinterest in an attempt to stumble upon ‘the one’.
 It’s time to step back and think about what you really want to be wearing for one of the most poignant events of your life.